CPJPRINCE/opex_manifest_generator/README.md

 You can combine the generic options with `catalog, accession, both` to generate an identifier alongside generic data.

-## Use with of spreadsheet as an Input.
+## Use with of Input Override.

+For more details on using the input override option click below
 <details>
 <summary>
-For more details on Use of the Input Override Options click below
 </summary>

 This program also supports utilising an Auto Class spreadsheet as an input override, utilising the data added into said spreadsheet, instead of generating them ad hoc.